Fall Back… to Sleep!

 Train your brain

 Close down your electronics—looking at screens prevents your brain from relaxing.
 Try to turn off all electronics at least 30 minutes before bed (that includes computers, televisions—and yes—smartphones).
 As an alternative, you can read a book at night.
-You might also enjoy listening to relaxing music or a story; just remember to set a timer or turn it off before you fall asleep!
+You might also enjoy listening to relaxing music or a story..
+I myself use the free Insight Timer app and listen to a recording of rainfall as I fall to sleep.

 Create a comfortable environment